rsun19/rsun19.github.io/README.md

 6. Happy coding!

-7. If you want to deploy onto Github Pages, you will have to do run `npm run deploy`
+7. If you want to deploy onto GitHub Pages, you will have to run `npm run deploy`

 SOURCES: